GeoffreyBian/geoffreybian.github.io/_projects/boggle.md

 A significant revelation was the application of Trie data structures to model the dictionary.
 This sophisticated data structure streamlined the word-checking process.
 As the computer traversed the board, it consulted the Trie to validate potential words, efficiently halting edge branching if a given path did not align with the Trie structure.
 This not only optimized the game's performance but also showcased how graphs and data structures can work together to optimize a simple game as such.

+`Application`

 The Boggle board game application not only provides entertainment but also serves as a testament to the integration of theoretical concepts with practical implementation, offering players an immersive and stimulating gaming experience.

-Please note the GUI interface was created by UBC's CPEN 221 teaching team.
+Please note the graphical user interface was created by UBC's CPEN 221 teaching team.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">